acgetchell/mundus-atrox/src/journals/sixteenth.md

 2. *Benjamin* shoots the creatures and does 11 damage.
 3. *Tysnera* uses magic missile and does 13 damage to one of the 2 remaining creatures.
 4. *Steve* hits one of them using a normal attack, doing 7 damage.
-5. *Tasbros* uses chromatic orb, fire, on the creature attacking me.
+5. *Tasbros* uses Chromatic Orb, fire, on the creature attacking me.
 6. I delivers the final 2 blows on the creature in front of me.
 7. *Viker* casts moonbeam on the last creature, doing 28 HP damage.
 Her Giant Scorpion takes out the final one!